IsaacShelton/AdeptBPNeuralNetwork/README.md

 # AdeptBPNeuralNetwork
-A back propagation neural network written in Adept
+A backpropagation neural network written in Adept 2.0